A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Ego Stage Outcomes by Pretest Stage and Group

-Group n Posttest M % advanced % regressed t p Cohen's d
+Group n Pretest M Posttest M Δ (stages) t p

 Participants Over 30

-Among participants over the age of 30, ANCOVA revealed a significant intervention effect, F(1, 67) = 7.02, p = .010 (one-tailed).
-The adjusted intervention posttest mean was 6.32, compared with a control adjusted mean of 5.70 — a difference of 0.62 stages, with covariates evaluated at a pretest stage of 5.82.
+Among participants over the age of 30, ANCOVA — with pretest score controlled as covariate — revealed a significant intervention effect, p = .014 (one-tailed).
+The adjusted intervention posttest mean was 6.32, compared with a control adjusted mean of 5.70 — a difference of 0.62 stages, with the pretest covariate evaluated at M = 5.82.
 Intervention subjects over 30 advanced a mean of 0.50 stages; control subjects over 30 regressed a mean of 0.12 stages.
-This finding is particularly informative given Cohn's (1998) documentation of markedly reduced developmental movement after age 30 in the absence of targeted intervention.
+This finding is particularly informative given Cohn’s (1998) documentation of markedly reduced developmental movement after age 30.

 Secondary Analyses